Azalea Trail Maids

 The 2002-2003 Azalea Trail Court, on the campus of Spring Hill College.

-The Azalea Trail Maids is a group of fifty high school seniors chosen yearly to serve as "Official Ambassadors" for the city of Mobile, Alabama.
+The Azalea Trail Maids is a group of fifty high school seniors chosen yearly to serve as "Official Ambassadors" for the city of Mobile, Alabama, United States.
 The Maids, wearing dresses meant to evoke Southern charm and hospitality, make appearances at many local, state, and national events.
 They often serve as greeters when foreigners and dignitaries visit the city, and are required to be knowledgeable about the city landmarks and history.
 In addition, they must have a good grade point average to be accepted and have great interview skills.
 The Maids are selected through a dual interview process, interviewing at the school and county level.
 Hundreds of girls initially try out, but only fifty become Azalea Trail Maids.
 The Maids are meant to embody the ideals of "Southern hospitality", and appeared at the inauguration of United States President Barack Obama.